Atmospheric Remote Sensing: Instruments

 The airborne lidar for fisheries surveys is named FLOE (Fish Lidar, Oceanic, Experimental).

 How does it work?

 LIDAR is an acronym for LIght Detection And Ranging.
 In its simplest form, a short pulse of laser light is directed toward a target.
 A receiver is pointed in the same direction and waits for a return signal reflected from the target.
-The elapsed time indicates the targets range.
-The strength of the return provides additional information about the target.
-In this case, the target is schools of fish swimming in the ocean.
-By putting a compact Lidar system in a small airplane we can fly over large areas of the ocean and determine how many fish there are in that section of the ocean.
-The system will work best on the upper ocean fishes, such as anchovy, sardine, mackerel, and herring.
-The cost is less than 10% of a ship survey per survey kilometer, and the depth penetration is more than 3 times that of a visual survey.
+The elapsed time indicates the targets range, and the time difference between the sea surface return and the return from a subsurface target indicates its depth.
+The strength and polarization characteristics of the return provide additional information about the target.

 Is the laser safe?

 The laser beam is expanded to meet the ANSI standards for occupational laser safety at the surface.
 We also avoid illuminating boats by momentarily blocking the beam as we pass over.
 We have also investigated the potential hazard to marine mammals (Zorn et al., 2000) for 13 species of cetaceans and pinnipeds.
 We found that all of these were considerable less sensitive to laser illumination than humans and therefore not at risk from our lidar.
 There are no species that are expected to be more sensitive than the ones examined based on available information.
 Other marine creatures are expected to be even less sensitive than marine mammals from what we know about their visual systems.